Skip to main content

 ProducedYou've turned it into content and published it.

-This helps you see at a glance where each article is in your content pipeline: how many are waiting, how many you're actively working on, and how many you've finished.
+This lets you see at a glance where each article is in your content pipeline: how many are waiting, how many you're actively working on, and how many you've finished.

 Source Pages

-Source Pages are themed collections.
-For example, you might create a Source Page called "Climate Week Posts" and drag in all the articles you want to reference that week.
-It's like making a folder for a project.
+Source Pages are themed collections that live on the Source Pages tab in the Lab.
+For example, you might create one called "Climate Week Posts" and drag in all the articles you want to reference that week.
+Each page gets a public URL you can share so your audience can see the research behind your post.

 Article details